erinwitkop/apoptosis_data_pipeline/ANALYSIS_NOTES_2020/Step_by_Step_Analysis_Notes_R_Markdown.md

       5. Rubio Vibrio - downloading
       6. Probiotic - downloading

+    - Download data as several separate scripts.
+There are individual output and error files for each download for future reference:

   ### 2. Merge technical replicates from Proestou et al. 2015 transcriptomes. (decided to do in DESeq2)

     - Options: